zoltraks/dosound-tracker/public/MANUAL.md

 - **Composers** – you think in melodies, chords, and grooves, and you're not afraid of hexadecimal.

-- **Assembly coders** – you think in registers, stack frames, and why your VBLANK ISR crashed again.
+- **Coders** – you think in registers, stack frames, and why your VBLANK ISR crashed again.

 Ideally, you are both.